hytechclub/capstone/Sessions/Session02.md

 ## User Experience Lesson
 Kick off the session with the [User Experience Lesson](../UserExperienceLesson/README.md).
 Students will hopefully be able to apply some of these concepts in the design of their product.

+## Brainstorming
+Start by presenting some of the [Project Ideas & Technologies](../ProjectIdeasAndTechnologies.md) the students could use.
+Instructors should talk about their individual experience with different technologies.
+Theoretically, students could choose to work with any technology they would like; however, it will be much easier for instructors to support them if they use a technology that at least one instructor understands.
+Instructors should encourage students to choose a stack that will not be too difficult to learn and use.
+If desired, students can also take this opportunity to learn a new technology.

+Have each student try to think of feasible software project ideas.
+Websites, games, or other basic desktop applications could all work - **try to steer students away from mobile apps though.** Have each student come up with at least three ideas.
+They can also collaborate with other students during this period - but they should not fully form teams yet.

+At the end of this time, have each student share their ideas.

+## Team Formation
+Have the students form teams.
+Each team should have at least two students, with a maximum of four students.
+It may be necessary to adjust the numbers so that everyone has a suitable team.
+If students do not know anybody, it may be necessary to place students on teams. _Note that throughout the course of the semester, each student will likely take on almost all of the software development team roles in some capacity; however, if a student has more interest in one specific role, they can focus their efforts there._ Instructors should approve each team.

+Teams can submit via the form on the [homepage](../StudentDesc.md).
+Responses are available [here](https://docs.google.com/spreadsheets/d/1iIOR62L0Wsm-Hr9zidpZfSF1uCvrak0iqQzOkqJoki4/edit?usp=sharing).

 ## Project Decision
 Students may already be set on project ideas... or they may be considering a few options.
 Each team should take this time to decide on a project.
 Instructors should approve each project idea to ensure that they are all feasible within the semester.
 When they decide on their project, they should also have a tech stack in mind.